zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Developer_notes.rst

   command would be the last line, but is unrelated to the error.

-- ``Error::all(FLERR, idx, "Error message")``: this is for argument parsing where "idx" is the index of the argument for a LAMMPS command that is causing the failure (use -1 for the command itself).
-The output will then not only be the last input line, but also the command and arguments *after* they have been pre-processed and split into individual arguments and a textual indicator pointing to the specific word that failed.
+- ``Error::all(FLERR, idx, "Error message")``: this is for argument parsing where "idx" is the index (starting at 0) of the argument for a LAMMPS command that is causing the failure (use -1 for the command itself).
+The output may also include the last input line *before* and *after*, if they differ due to substituting variables.
+A textual indicator is pointing to the specific word that failed.
+Using the constant ``Error::NOPOINTER`` in place of the *idx* argument will suppress the marker and then the behavior is like the *idx* argument is not provided.

 FLERR is a macro containing the filename and line where the Error class is called and that information is appended to the error message.
 This